-1. If your vehicle has wheel nut caps, loosen them by turning the wheel wrench vehicle has a center cap with wheel caps are designed to after they are loosened.
+If your vehicle has wheel nut caps, loosen them by turning the wheel wrench counterclockwise.
+If the vehicle has a center cap with wheel nut caps, the wheel nut caps are designed to stay with the center cap after they are loosened.
 Remove the entire center cap.